#408: Hatch: A Modern Python Workflow Transcript

 31:59 It just creates its own little environment.

-32:01 You can say upgrade all my installed CLI tools.
+32:00 And you can say upgrade all my installed CLI tools.

-32:03 It's like package manager if the thing that it's managing is built with Python.
+32:05 If the thing that it's managing is built with Python is great.

-32:08 I had chat on the creator of PIPX a while ago.
+32:08 I had chat on the creator of pipX a while ago.

 32:11 So people, if they want to hear more about it, they can listen to that show.